Sourabhsk870/DAA_LAB-4th-sem-/README.md

 # ABOUT THE REPOSITORY
 	*The repository consists of 12 programs.

-	* First 9 programs are stored in folder Program 1 to Program 9.
+	* First 9 programs are stored in folders Program 1 to Program 9.

 	* Program 10,11 and 12 are stored in folders Program X,Program XI and Program XII.